claygiffin/100-coaches-site/src/pages/coaches/index.md

     coachName: Chester Elton
   - bio: "CNN anchor Chris Cuomo covers international events and breaking news for CNN.
 He anchors CNN’s morning show “New Day” with co-anchor Alisyn Camerota.
 NEW DAY airs every weekday, from 6am to 9am EST— on CNN.\r\n\n\rBefore joining CNN, Cuomo was the co-anchor of “20/20,” the Emmy Award-winning ABC Newsmagazine, and Chief Law and Justice Correspondent for ABC News.
 He formerly co-anchored “Good Morning America,” where he covered international breaking news as the primary reporter.\r\n\n\rChris is the recipient of multiple journalism awards.
 His profile on 12-year-old poet Mattie Stepanek on “Good Morning America” was awarded a News Emmy.
 He has received Polk and Peabody awards for his team coverage throughout the years, and the Edward R. Murrow award for his work covering breaking news.\r\n\n\rCuomo is a graduate of Fordham University School of Law, and received his undergraduate degree from Yale University."
     coachName: Chris Cuomo
+  - bio: >-
-  - bio: "For 25+ years, Chris has been in the leadership development world.
-He has worked with and coached hundreds of key leaders and successful people develop leadership to become even more effective.\r\n\n\rChris’s coaching style is direct and well-defined around the Goldsmith Stakeholder Centered Coaching® Process he co-developed with Frank Wagner and Marshall Goldsmith.
+      For 25+ years, Chris has been in the leadership development world.
+He has worked with and coached hundreds of key leaders and successful people develop leadership to become even more effective.

+      Chris’s coaching style is direct and well-defined around the Goldsmith Stakeholder Centered Coaching® Process he co-developed with Frank Wagner and Marshall Goldsmith.
 Chris has coached leaders in Fortune 100, 500, 1000 companies, as well as in start ups and not for profits.
-The common denominator for all the individuals Chris works with is, they are all successful, high-potential leaders whose organizations want to accelerate their development by having them work closely with a seasoned, leadership coach. \r\n\nActual coaching engagements results and after Action Reviews\r\n\nGerard Iman mini survey and AAR\r\n\nJack Clarkson’s mini survey and AAR\r\n\nKerry Peters mini survey and AAR\r\n\nTom Lee mini survey and AAR\r\n\nCoaching Testimonials scroll down page to One to One Results\r\n\n\rChris has taught management and leadership courses In the UCLA Technical Manager Program and at  Gonzaga University in Florence, Italy.\r\n\n\rChris is a much sought after Keynote speaker:  Topics and videos\r\n\nKeynotes  \r\n\nStakeholder Centered Coaching®  certification  \r\n\nMarshall Goldsmith: Stakeholder Centered Coaching\r\n\n\rMarshall Goldsmith’s endorsement of Chris Coffey:\r\n\n“My partner, Chris Coffey, helps individuals and teams achieve and sustain outstanding results.
+The common denominator for all the individuals Chris works with is, they are all successful, high-potential leaders whose organizations want to accelerate their development by having them work closely with a seasoned, leadership coach.

+      Actual coaching engagements results and after Action Reviews

+      Gerard Iman mini survey and AAR

+      Jack Clarkson’s mini survey and AAR

+      Kerry Peters mini survey and AAR

+      Tom Lee mini survey and AAR

+      Coaching Testimonials scroll down page to One to One Results

+      Chris has taught management and leadership courses In the UCLA Technical Manager Program and at  Gonzaga University in Florence, Italy.

+      Chris is a much sought after Keynote speaker:  Topics and videos

+      Keynotes

+      Stakeholder Centered Coaching®  certification

+      Marshall Goldsmith: Stakeholder Centered Coaching

+      Marshall Goldsmith’s endorsement of Chris Coffey:

+      “My partner, Chris Coffey, helps individuals and teams achieve and sustain outstanding results.
 In addition, he is clearly one of the world’s best keynote speakers and trainers in the area of coaching, leadership development, and teamwork.
 He provides a rare combination of being entertaining and dynamic while providing advice and stories from his extensive coaching experience that is both practical and applicable.
-He is a person that I trust to lead the Stakeholder Centered Coaching®  certification process for our behavioral coaches!” \r\n\n\rAUTHOR : THE NEW IQ: LEADING UP ,DOWN, AND ACROSS USING INNOVATIVE QUESTIONS\r\n\n\rAmazon IQ\r\n\n\rVisit Chris Coffey’s Personal Website: WWW.ChristopherCoffey.com\r\n\nContact Information: Email:Chris@ChristopherCoffey.com\r\n\nPhone: (310) 452-3340 | Cell: (310) 650-2438"
+He is a person that I trust to lead the Stakeholder Centered Coaching® certification process for our behavioral coaches!”

+      AUTHOR : THE NEW IQ: LEADING UP ,DOWN, AND ACROSS USING INNOVATIVE QUESTIONS

+      Amazon IQ
     coachName: Chris Coffey
+    links:
+      website: www.ChristopherCoffey.com
   - bio: "Claire Diaz-Ortiz is an author, speaker, and technology innovator who has been named one of the 100 Most Creative People in Business by Fast Company.
 Claire was an early employee at Twitter, where she spent five and a years leading social innovation.\r\n\n\rIn Claire’s time at Twitter, she was called everything from “The Woman Who Got the Pope on Twitter” (Wired) and “Twitter’s Pontiff Recruitment Chief” (The Washington Post) to a “Force for Good“ (Forbes) and “One of the Most Generous People in Social Media” (Fast Company).\r\n\n\rClaire is the award-winning author of eight books that have been translated into more than ten languages, including One Minute Mentoring: How to Find and Work with a Mentor – and How You’ll Benefit from Being One, Twitter for Good: Change the World One Tweet at a Time, Design Your Day: Be More Productive, Set Better Goals, and Live Life on Purpose, and Hope Runs: An American Tourist, a Kenyan Boy, a Journey of Redemption.\r\n\n\rShe is a frequent international speaker on social media, business and innovation and has been invited to deliver keynotes and trainings at organizations like the Vatican, the US State Department, Verizon, South by Southwest, TEDX, and many others.\r\n\n\rShe writes a popular business blog at ClaireDiazOrtiz.com and serves as a LinkedIn Influencer, one of a select group of several hundred global leaders chosen to provide original content on the LinkedIn platform.\r\n\n\rClaire holds an MBA from Oxford University, where she was a Skoll Foundation Scholar for Social Entrepreneurship, and has a B.A. and an M.A. in Anthropology from Stanford University.\r\n\n\rShe is the co-founder of Hope Runs, a non-profit organization operating in AIDS orphanages in Kenya.\r\n\n\rShe has appeared widely in major television and print news sources such as CNN, BBC, Time, Newsweek, The New York Times, Good Morning America, The Today Show, The Washington Post, Fortune, Forbes, Fast Company, and many others.\r\n\n\rRead more about her at ClaireDiazOrtiz.com or via @claire on Twitter."
     coachName: Claire Diaz-Ortiz
   - bio: "Clark Callahan is Managing Director, Custom Programs at Harvard Business School Executive Education.
 In that capacity, he manages a portfolio of executive education client relationships, business development, program design and delivery, and coordinates the activities of the Custom Programs team.\r\n\n\rClark also serves on the board of directors of UNICON, the university-based executive education consortium where he was co-chair in 2014-15 and chair in 2015-16.
 Clark is certified in Marshall Goldsmith’s Stakeholder Centered Coaching method, and brings those practices and principles to all of his client work.\r\n\n\rBefore joining Harvard in 2016, Clark led the growth and transformation of Executive Education at the Tuck School of Business at Dartmouth College since 2003.
 Prior to Tuck, Clark was Managing Director of Strategic Management Group (SMG) UK-Europe (now BTS), a leading provider of simulation-based executive education.
 He was responsible for SMG’s UK and Europe sales and delivery operations and served on the parent company’s executive committee.
 Before joining SMG, Clark spent eight years at the Wharton School of the University of Pennsylvania.
 He held a number of posts including director of the Wharton Small Business Development Center, which advises early-stage companies, and lecturer in entrepreneurial management.\r\n\n\rClark holds a master’s degree in government administration from the University of Pennsylvania and a bachelor of arts from Franklin & Marshall College.
 He and his wife are happily transitioning back to city life in Boston, where one of their two adult daughters also lives."